pyroll-project/pyroll-core/docs/cli.md

 To specify the files explicitly use:

     pyroll input-py -f input.py solve report -f report.html

-To export also to CSV:

-    pyroll input-py solve report export

-Or to XML:

-    pyroll input-py solve report export -F xml -f export.xml

 To use a different config file: